invertase/dart_custom_lint/packages/custom_lint_builder/README.md

 not want to make a custom_lint plugin (such as for exposing new utilities for plugin authors), then use `custom_lint_core` instead.

-Using `cutom_lint_builder` is reserved to plugin authors.
+Using `custom_lint_builder` is reserved to plugin authors.
 Depending it on it will tell custom_lint that your package is a plugin, and therefore will try to run it.